Bernard Ledwidge: Ambassador to Finland

 Ledwidge was appointed the British Ambassador to Finland in 1969, succeeding Sir David Scott Fox.

-Upon leaving this appointment in 1972, Ledwidge is reported to have said "it could plausibly be argued that it is a misfortune for anybody but a Finn to spend three years in Finland, as I have just done".
+Upon leaving this appointment in 1972, he is reported to have said "it could plausibly be argued that it is a misfortune for anybody but a Finn to spend three years in Finland, as I have just done".

 Ambassador to Israel

 Ledwidge was appointed the British Ambassador to Israel in 1972, succeeding Anthony Elliott.

-Ledwidge was raised to a Knight of the Order of St Michael and St George (KCMG) in 1974.
+He was raised to a Knight Commander of the Order of St Michael and St George (KCMG) in 1974.

 On 15 June 1975, the Israeli Foreign Minister, Yigal Allon, summoned Ledwidge to raise concern over reports of impending Anglo-Egyptian arms deals.

-Ledwidge left this appointment in 1975.
+He left this appointment in 1975.

-Ledwidge was the Chairman of the United Kingdom Committee for UNICEF from 1976 to 1989.
+He was then Chairman of the United Kingdom Committee for UNICEF from 1976 to 1989.

 Writing

 Ledwidge published his first book, a novel based on his experience in India, called "Frontiers" in 1979.

 In 1983, he published a biography of Charles de Gaulle.
 Critics noted the author's admiration for the French statesman.
 A French translation of this book was published the following year.